-The Oxford-Leiden Link was established immediately after the Second World War as part of a movement to foster friendship among nations, and has adapted and evolved over the years to reflect changing lifestyles.
+The Oxford-Leiden Link was Oxford’s first twin link, established immediately after the Second World War as part of a movement to foster friendship among nations, and has adapted and evolved over the years to reflect changing lifestyles.

 It is estimated that about 10,000 people on both sides of the North Sea have been involved in our cultural, sporting and social activities since 1946, giving them a valuable insight into the cultures and customs of our two cities and countries.

 Two official exchanges are held every year - in May, a party from Oxford visits Leiden to remember the victims of war on the Dutch Remembrance Day, and in November, a party from Leiden visits Oxford for our Remembrance Day.
-Cultural and sporting groups exchange during the rest of the year, at times to suit themselves.
-A group from Oxford often visits Leiden on October 3rd when, every year, the citizens of Leiden celebrate the end of the city's siege by the Spaniards in 1574.
-The traditional 'hutspot' meal is eaten and herrings and bread are distributed from Leiden Town Hall.
+Cultural and sporting groups exchange or take part in events throughout the rest of the year.